This is another topic that has been heavily requested by you guys.

 All in all, this is pretty simple.

-To cause muscle growth to occur, you need to give it a reason to adapt and get bigger/stronger.
+To maximize muscle growth, you need to give it a reason to adapt and get bigger/stronger.

 Doing more reps and weight over time while training with a high proximity to failure is all you need to do.

-If you go from 200 for 6 reps to 200 for 12 reps with excellent execution, you’ll build muscle.
+If you go from 200 for 6 reps to 200 for 12 reps with excellent execution, you’ll gain muscle.

 That’s all you need to concern yourself with.

-The progression for this program is super easy to figure out.
+The progression for this training program is super easy to figure out.

 - Pick a rep range for your exercise.
 6-12, 12-15, 15-20, etc.